Downtown: Early downtowns and uptowns

 During the late 19th century, the term was gradually adopted by cities across the United States to refer to the historical core of the city, which was most often the same as the commercial heart of the city.
 "Uptown" also spread, but to a much lesser extent.
-In both cases, though, the directionality of both words was lost, so that a Bostonian might refer to going "downtown", even though it was north of where they were.
+In both cases, though, the directionality of both words was lost, so that someone living in Boston might refer to going "downtown", even though it was north of where they were.
 Downtown lay to the south in Detroit, but to the north in Cleveland, to the east in St. Louis, and to the west in Pittsburgh.
 In Boston, a resident pointed out in 1880, downtown was in the center of the city.

-Uptown was north of downtown in Cincinnati, but south of downtown in New Orleans and San Francisco.
+Uptown was north of downtown in Cincinnati, but south of downtown in Minneapolis, New Orleans and San Francisco.

 Notably, "downtown" was not included in dictionaries as late as the 1880s.
 But by the early 1900s, "downtown" was clearly established as the proper term in American English for a city's central business district, although the word was virtually unknown in Britain and Western Europe, where expressions such as "city centre" (British English), "el centro" (Spanish), "das Zentrum" (German), etc are used.
 Even as late as the early part of the 20th century, English travel writers felt it necessary to explain to their readers what "downtown" meant.

 Although American downtowns lacked legally defined boundaries, and were often parts of several of the wards that most cities used as their basic functional district, locating the downtown area was not difficult, as it was the place where all the street railways and elevated railways converged, and – at least in most places – where the railroad terminals were.
 It was the location of the great department stores and hotels, as well as that of theaters, clubs, cabarets, and dance halls, and where skyscrapers were built once that technology was perfected.
 It was also frequently, at first, the only part of a city that was electrified.
 It was also the place where street congestion was the worst, a problem for which a solution was never really found.

 But most of all, downtown was the place where the city did its business.
-Inside its small precincts, sometimes as small as several hundred acres, the majority of the trading, selling, and purchasing – retail and wholesale – in the entire area would take place.
-There were hubs of business in other places around the city and its environs, but the downtown area was the chief one, truly the central business district.
+Inside its small precincts, sometimes as small as several hundred acres, the majority of the trading, selling, and purchasing – retail and wholesale – in the surrounding area would take place.
+There were hubs of business in other places around the city and its environs, but the downtown area was the chief one, coterminous in almost all cases with the city's central business district.
 And as more and more business was done downtown, those who had their homes there were gradually pushed out, selling their property and moving to quieter residential areas uptown.